 An American painter, Loïs Frederick was born and grew up in Nebraska.
 Her works are imbued with the immensity of the Great Planes region and its contrasting climates.
-After studying Fine Arts at the University of Nebraska and then at the Kansas City Art Institute, Loïs Frederick arrived in Paris in 1953 received a Fulbright Award: a fellowship that she even won twice!
+After studying Fine Arts at the University of Nebraska and then at the Kansas City Art Institute, the painter Loïs Frederick arrived in Paris in 1953 received a Fulbright Award: a fellowship that she even won twice!
 Immersed in the effervescence of Post War Abstraction in Paris, she always remained a profoundly American artist of Colorfield Painting.
 The painting from 1973 presented here is a perfect example of her art.

 aesthetic experiences marked stages in the development of her sensitivity.
 First, Henri Matisse whose art she probably admired at the retrospective at the Art Institute of Chicago in 1952.
 From Fauvism to his paper cutouts, Henri Matisse was a virtuoso of colour.
 His warm, shimmering, and radiant colours delighted the young Loïs Frederick who was searching for an absolute of colour.